cloudnative-pg/cloudnative-pg/docs/src/storage.md

     by Kubernetes where a pre-provisioned volume exists.
 Make sure you check for any pods stuck in `Pending` after you have deployed the cluster, and if the condition persists investigate why this is happening.

+## Block storage considerations (Ceph, Longhorn)
+Most block storage solutions in Kubernetes suggest to have multiple 'replicas' of a volume to improve resiliency.
+This works well for workloads that do not have resiliency built into the application.
+However Cloud Native Postgres has this resiliency built ino the storage of the Postgres Cluster through the number of instances.

+Therefore